Army Marketplace for the Acquisition of Professional Services (MAPS)

 - Solicitation Dates:

-- Period of Performance: 5-year base period plus one 5-year option period (total 10 years)
+- Period of Performance: 5-year base ordering period + one 5-year optional ordering period (10 years maximum)

 - Competition Type: Unrestricted/full and open with small business reserves